U17 World Cup: Nigeria face the Netherlands in Round of 16 | Goal.com

 Despite losing 2-1 to Australia, the Golden Eaglets finished as Group B winners and will now face the Europeans who qualified from Group D as one of the four best third-placed teams.

-This encounter billed for Estadio Olimpico, Goiania will see both teams meet for the first time in this competition.
-The winner will take on either Paraguay or Argentina in the quarter-final.
+This encounter billed for Estadio Olimpico, Goiania will see both teams meet for the first time in this competitio, with the winner taking on either Paraguay or Argentina in the quarter-final.

 Debutants Senegal meanwhile will take on four-time runners up Spain in what promises to be a blockbuster showdown at the Estadio da Serrinha.